Executive and Leadership Team

 Before joining Gift of Hope in 1987, then known as the Regional Organ Bank of Illinois, Jack was a manager of hospital development for Sandoz Pharmaceuticals in Hanover, N.J.
 Recognized as a leader in addressing organ donation and education in the African-American community, Jack was appointed by former Illinois Gov. George Ryan to serve as chairman of the Illinois Department of Public Health Organ Donation Committee in 1993.
 He carried out this role until 2003 and currently serves on Illinois Secretary of State Jesse White's Organ Donation Advisory Board.
 A member of numerous healthcare and donation-related organizations, he is a guest instructor at the University of Chicago Pritzker School of Medicine, the University of Illinois School of Public Health in Chicago and the University of Illinois School of Medicine in Chicago.
 In addition to speaking at numerous hospitals and organ transplant programs across the country, Jack has been frequently interviewed on minority organ and tissue donation for local, regional and national media.

 After attending Chicago city collegesand Chicago State University, Jack went on to participate in the master med program at Meharry Medical College in Nashville.

-Director of Human Resources & Training
+Director of Information & Technology Services

 Our mission is to save and enhance the lives of as many people as possible through organ and tissue donation.